At 150, Piaget Still Knows How To Party

 GRAZIA Singapore’s Editor-in-Chief Pakkee Tan discovers the brand’s new Essence of Extraleganza high jewellery collection in Paris

-That aesthetic clearly harks back to the zenith of Piaget’s design creativity—the ’60s and ’70s, a brand storyteller tells us as we walk through the exhibition—and is an homage to Yves Piaget, the president of the company, who was instrumental in cementing the brand’s status among the jet set and glitterati during those decades.
+At its unveiling in the Napoleonic‑era Palais Brongniart in Paris this June, it is clear from the pieces showcased that the collection’s aesthetic harks back to the zenith of Piaget’s design creativity—the 1960s and ’70s, a brand storyteller tells us as we walk through the exhibition—and is an homage to Yves Piaget, the president of the company, who was instrumental in cementing the brand’s status among the jet set and glitterati during those decades.
+“I started building these exchanges as some artists, painters or sculptors do, who present their work directly to collectors,” he once said of his approach.
+“I wanted to show that our watches and jewellery are real works of art, and that the people who make them are real artists.”

-Recalling its heady days of glamour, the 150th anniversary high jewellery pieces directly reflect the oeuvre of the Piaget universe from those eras: bold colour, daring creativity, masterful goldwork, dynamism, and a uniquely artistic flair.
-“My inspiration was around the savoir faire of the maison,” Piaget’s product design director Stéphanie Sivrière told me when we sat for an interview following the press walkthrough.
-“The expertise of the maison is in high jewellery and watch jewellery, and I wanted to combine the two for the collection.”
+Recalling the brand’s heady days of glamour, the new high jewellery pieces directly reflect the oeuvre of the Piaget universe from those eras in their bold colour, daring creativity, masterful goldwork, dynamism and uniquely artistic flair.
+“My inspiration was the savoir faire of the maison,” shares Piaget’s product design director Stéphanie Sivrière, when we sat down for an interview following the press walkthrough..
+“The expertise of the maison is in high jewellery and watch‑jewellery, and I wanted to combine the two for the collection.”

 GRAZIA Singapore’s Editor-in-Chief Pakkee Tan at the Essence of Extraleganza high jewellery exhibition in Paris.
 Photo: Pakkee Tan

-This combination can clearly be seen in one of the standout pieces that takes pride of place in the collection: a Swinging Sautoir incorporating a 29mm Manufacture quartz movement in yellow gold with turquoise dial.
-“For me, it’s very Piaget because it is both a necklace and a watch,” Sivrière said, pointing out the vibrant combination of green malachite and blue turquoise, the distinctive addition of a watch, and the use of precious stones like the cushion-cut aquamarine and cushion-cut yellow sapphire on the necklace.
+This combination can be clearly seen in one of the standout pieces that takes pride of place in the collection: the Swinging Sautoir, featuring a pendant watch with a 29mm yellow gold case, within which sits a manufacture quartz movement, and a turquoise dial.
+“For me, it’s very Piaget because it’s both a necklace and a watch,” says Sivrière of the piece, pointing out the vibrant combination of green malachite and blue turquoise, the distinctive addition of a watch, and the use of precious stones such as the cushion‑cut aquamarine and cushion‑cut yellow sapphire on the necklace.

 This Swinging Sautoir is the perfect combination of Piaget’s design hallmarks, says product design director Stéphanie Sivrière.
 Photo: Pakkee Tan

-Colour, another hallmark of Piaget, is expressed most daringly through its stones—opal, lapis lazuli, turquoise, malachite, tiger’s eye, along with the requisite diamonds, emeralds, rubies and sapphires.
+Colour, another hallmark of Piaget, is expressed most daringly through the gems used in its jewellery—think opal, lapis lazuli, turquoise, malachite and tiger’s eye, along with the requisite diamonds, emeralds, rubies and sapphires.

 The cornalines on this high jewellery necklace took more than one year to assemble.
 Photo: Pakkee Tan